Skip to main content

 Bring your child to your GP if their cough:

-• continues for a long time, especially if it's worse at night
+• continues for a long time and is worse at night

 Your GP may want to check your child for conditions like asthma.
-Asthma tends to run in families.
-So always tell your GP if there are others in the family with asthma.
+Asthma often runs in families.
+Tell your GP if there are others in your family with asthma.

 Emergency action required: Call 112 or 999 if: